surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 regardless of the key pressed.

-**Retrigger** – If active, the oscillator and all its unison voices will always start immediately at at the same phase position.
+**Retrigger** – If active, the oscillator and all its unison voices will always start immediately at the same phase position.
 This is useful for snappy sounds where you want the attack to sound exactly the same each note.

 **Other** - The rest of the sliders from the oscillator editor are specific to each